 "Croaker wasn't?"
 Harry asked.

-Ginny shook her head.
-"Nope, only the two of them.
+"Nope, only the two.
 They were walking toward the skyboxes that were parked on the grass, and he was carrying something that was covered with a blanket."

 "That'll be the blanket it was wrapped in when we moved it."